erqk/ng-dynamic-json-form/projects/demo/src/assets/docs/api/api.md

 //...will be evaluated as below:

-// simpleCondition is required if (basicInfo.age > 18 || basicInfo.name !== "") {
+if (basicInfo.age > 18 || basicInfo.name !== "") {
+  // simpleCondition is required
 }

-// simpleCondition is hidden
 if (basicInfo.email !== "") {
+  // hide simpleCondition
 }
 ```